josephferrero/quickremove/tests/README.md

 # Tests

-This directory contains the test suite for quickremove.nvim.
+This directory contains the test suite for quicker.nvim.

 ## Running Tests